Arrest and incarcerate is a public policy in America today.

 Black youth in juvenile detention on Feb.
 1, 2021, reached a pandemic high, while that of white youth was the second lowest recorded in more than a year.

-Almost a third of American youth are arrested by the time they are 23.
-This is the same statistic as the percentage* of American children that are reported to child protection by the time they turn 18. (
+Pre COVID, almost a third of American youth are arrested by the time they are 23.
+This is the same statistic as the percentage* of American children reported to child protection by the time they turn 18.

 Several states including California and Arizona have used early grade test scores to assist in forecasting required prison capacity growth.
 Corrections Digest, April 12, 2002 reports Federal Prisons are 131% of design capacity – 2015 18 states are over capacity.